-Our parks, reserves, urban spaces and waterways - that people of all ages and abilities can enjoy are highly valued by our community.
+Our parks, reserves, urban spaces and waterways - are valued by people of all ages and abilities in Yarra.
 They accommodate many uses and purposes, including dog walkers, families, sports groups and recreational activities as well as connecting us with the natural world.
 As more people reside and work in Yarra, it's important that quality open space is accessible, within an easy walk and responsive to diverse needs.

-Public open space makes up 13.5 per cent of the total area of our city, including areas of significant biodiversity and bushland.
-Core to the open space system, character and sense of place is the Yarra River, Birrarung.
+Public open space makes up 13.5% of the total area of our city, including areas of significant biodiversity and bushland.
+Core to the open space system, character and sense of place is Birrarung (the Yarra River).
 Important wetland habitats are critical to biodiversity and support a variety of wetland plant and animal species.

-Sustainable management of water resources is important for Council and our water sensitive urban design management approach is evident in many assets and projects we undertake.
+Public open space makes up 13.5% of the total area of our city Sustainable management of water resources is important for Council and our water sensitive urban design management approach is evident in many assets and projects we undertake.